mgoold/linear_algebra_notes/linear_algebra_content_2.md

 ### Definition of Eigenvector and Eigenvalue

-Remember that a matrix A "act on" a vector x to produce a new vector; analogous to a function, any appropriate length x can have A multiplied times it to produce an output vector.
+Remember that a matrix A "acts on" a vector x to produce a new vector.
+In a manner analogous to a function, any appropriate length x can have A multiplied times it to produce an output vector.

 Of special interest are the result vectors that retain the same direction as the vector x .
 Such vectors are atypical; a typical result points in a new direction from x.
 Some result vectors are *parallel to x* [note that they need not be on the same line as x] .
 These parallel result vectors are **eigenvectors** .